 Another thing you can do is to look for games that offer a guaranteed winner per roll of tickets.
 This means that somewhere in the roll, there is a winning ticket (although it won't tell you whether it's been claimed or not).

 Next, you can ask which number the next ticket on the roll has before you buy.
 Although this may vary by state, rolls are often numbered sequentially starting with 000, so if the ticket number is low, it's less likely that one of the winning tickets from that roll is already gone.

 If you find a low-numbered roll with a guaranteed prize, you might want to buy a series of tickets from that roll.
 Each non-winning ticket you buy from the same roll gets you, theoretically, closer to a winning ticket.
-Switching games, however, means that the losing tickets won't bring you any closer to a winning ticket.
+Switching games, however, means that the losing tickets won't necessarily bring you any closer to a winning ticket.

 Finally, you can ask the store clerk whether they've had a recent win from that roll.
 The clerk might not know, or might not be willing to answer.
 But if they do say that they've had a winner recently, your odds might be better if you pick a different game.